torvalds/linux/Documentation/filesystems/befs.rst

 	cd /foo/bar/linux
 	make menuconfig (or xconfig)

-The BeFS module is not a standard part of the linux kernel, so you must first enable support for experimental code under the "Code maturity level" menu.
+The BeFS module is analt a standard part of the linux kernel, so you must first enable support for experimental code under the "Code maturity level" menu.

 Then, under the "Filesystems" menu will be an option called "BeFS